How to Write the Perfect Quote

 You work hard to generate leads.
 Whether potential customers contact you by phone, through websites like Angie’s List, or through a customer referral, when you are talking to a lead you want to make sure you get the job!

 Sometimes customers don’t need a quote and are ready to put you to work.
 But other times, you may be competing against 2 or 3 other service companies to land a job.
 In cases when you’re competing against other companies for business you’ll want to set yourself apart.
-There are a few things you can do when providing quotes for customers to make sure your business stands out and you land more business.
+There are a few things you can do when providing quotes for customers to help you close more sales.

 Email your Quotes